oapostrophe/HeartNet/Introduction Rough Draft.md

 Ethical concerns for our project include potential biases in our dataset, which could influence our model’s performance.
 Testing an application based on our model in clinical practice will also raise ethical concerns due to not only concerns for patient safety, but the difficulty of obtaining informed and carefully considered consent from patients suffering from heart attack.
 Finally, the use of neural networks to make clinical treatment decisions raises broader concerns about the influence such practices may have on healthcare system design and practice.

+# Related Works:

+In this section, we will discuss relevant research pertaining to the application of neural networks to STEMi detection in EKGs.
+Past studies using convolutional neural networks (CNNs) have achieved high accuracy and sensitivity classifying STEMi's from various sets of leads.
+A study using 4-lead EKGs, sub-2d convolutional layers, lead asymmetric pooling layers to combine data from the multiple leads to achieve a 96% accuracy classifying Anterior STEMis.
+The algorithm's real-time performance was tested on a lightweight embedded system and found to be suitable for application in EKG wearable technologies.
+(Liu, et al., 2018)

+A study more pertinent to our project's scope combines image-based deep learniing techniques to improve detection accuracy of an important marker for detecting myocardial ischemia in EKGs: a ST depression change.
+The CNN created yields an average AUC at 89.6% from an independent set, a mean sensitivity rate at 84.4% and a specificity at 84.9% at selected optimal cutoff thresholds.
+(Xiao, et al., 2018)

+Another study using a CNN and 12-lead EKGs, proposed a performance optimization technique through two data pre-processing methods: noise reduction (notch filter and high pass filter) and pulse segmentation (via QRS complex detection).
+The preprocessing techniques improved the sensitivity, specificty, and area under the curve (AUC) of the receiver operatnig characteristic (ROC), enhanncing STEMi detection performance on a 275 EKG record dataset with 179 STEMis and 96 normal (Park, et al., 2019).

+Due to the complexity of classifiers like CNNs and other neural networks, key decision makers like physicians and experienced clinicians stigmatize the black-box nature of neural network-based diagnoses.
+A more recent study using a ML fusion model consistening of Logistic Regression (LR), Artificial Neural Network (ANN), and Gradient Boosting Machine (GBM) and modified approach using 554 temporal-spatial features of 12-lead EKGs from a sample size of 1244 patients was able to achieve a 52% gain over commercial software ad 37% gain over "experienced" clinicians.
+From the study, the researchers concluded that linear classifiers like LR are just as effect as ANN, which lends the use of linear classification favorability in clinical practice (Al-Zaiti, et al., 2020).

 ## Citations:
 1. https://www.heart.org/-/media/phd-files-2/science-news/2/2021-heart-and-stroke-stat-update/2021_heart_disease_and_stroke_statistics_update_fact_sheet_at_a_glance.pdf?la=en
 2. Bång A, Grip L, Herlitz J, et al. Lower mortality after prehospitalrecognition and treatment followed by fast tracking to coronary carecompared with admittance via emergency department in patients withST-elevation myocardial infarction.
 Int J Cardiol 2008;129:325-32